 Tempton promptly provides its customers with employees of almost all qualifications and for every field of activity within the scope of personnel leasing.
-Whether industrial-technical employees, commercial personnel, engineers and service-technicians, IT, ITC and digital marketing experts, employees in the health sector, in education or for airport operations - through common interest Tempton recruits only the best, so that our Tempton consultants can select the suitable candidate from a steadily growing pool of currently more than 8,000 active employees hired for flexible customer assignments and annually more than 150,000 applicants.
+Whether industrial-technical employees, commercial personnel, engineers and service-technicians, IT, ITC and digital marketing experts, employees in the health sector, in education or for airport operations - through common interest Tempton recruits only the best, so that our Tempton consultants can select the suitable candidate from a steadily growing pool of currently around 8,500 active employees hired for flexible customer assignments and annually around 250,000 applicants.